 This is where Sheilah lived with her family during the period before, during and after, the diary.

-We also have the location on the Historic England site (scroll down and click on “Zoom in”), a Google Maps image of the front of the house and some pictures of what it looks like inside from the architects that worked on the project.
+There is also the location on the Historic England site (scroll down and click on “Zoom in”), a Google Maps image of the front of the house and some pictures of what it looks like inside from the architects that worked on the project.
 Note: it is now known as Andrew’s House.

 People